How will this benefit all students and the university as a whole?

 - Overall, the project will project a positive image for Kansas State University while providing a "campus living room" all K-Staters can be proud of.

-- This renovation and expansion will offer organizations across campus the opportunity to collaborate on projects and events.
+- This renovation will offer organizations across campus the opportunity to collaborate on projects and events.
 This collaboration will benefit the entire University through stronger programming opportunities and foster a greater community feel among diverse groups of students.

 - All student groups will benefit from improved technology and meetings spaces dedicated solely for student use.

 What student organizations are going to get office space?